junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Thank you," Cas says quietly.

 They're disturbed by the yelling from the street.
 Outside, the sunny sky is replaced by a cloud made of fire.
-Burning fire balls and Sulphur starts raining down onto the city.
+Burning fireballs and sulphur start raining down onto the city.
 The houses start burning.
-They can already feel the heat stirring the air around them, it's getting thicker and more difficult to breathe.
+They can already feel the heat stirring the air around them; it's getting thicker and more difficult to breathe.

 "You should go now," Dean pushes him.